bjin/mpv-prescalers/README.md

 # Filenames

-Suffix in the filename indicates the type of planes shader is hooked on:
+Suffix in the filename indicates the type of planes shader is hooked on (`ravu` supports only luma plane):

 * Without any suffix: Triggered on luma plane only (like `prescale-luma=...` option in `mpv`).
 * `-chroma`: Triggered on chroma plane only.